 Australia is home to some of the finest cheesemakers in the world, with several dedicated cheese regions.
 We think that’s a perfect reason to explore and taste-test your way around this great land.

 There is such a variety of cheese in Australia, it’s difficult to know where to begin!
-We produced approximately 371,000 tonnes of cheese in 2019–20, and, according to Dairy Australia, in the same year Australia exported close to 158,000 tonnes of cheese, worth approximately $995 million.
+We produced approximately 408,000 tonnes of cheese in 2022–23, and, according to Dairy Australia, in the same year Australia exported close to 128,000 tonnes of cheese.
 Clearly, cheese in Australia is great business.

 There is such an enormous range of fabulous and delicious cheese destinations to try, so let’s take a look at some of our favourite Aussie artisan cheese experiences: whether you’re a soft cheese, blue cheese or cheddar fan, there really is something for everyone!